sid-121/test-code/README.md

  To destroy all resources created by Terraform:
   -     terraform destroy

-Troubleshooting
+# Troubleshooting
-InvalidKeyPair.NotFound: Ensure the key pair name matches exactly with the key pair in your AWS account or create a new key pair as described in the ec2.tf file.
+  - InvalidKeyPair.NotFound: Ensure the key pair name matches exactly with the key pair in your AWS account or create a new key pair as described in the ec2.tf file.
-Instance Not Accessible: Verify that security group rules are correct and that the instance is running.
-Ensure that the Flask application is running and listening on the correct port.
+  - Instance Not Accessible: Verify that security group rules are correct and that the instance is running.
+  - PortDetails: Ensure that the application is running and listening on the correct port.